Steps of PPAP during new development | Production part approval process

 2. Authorized Engineering Change Documents:

-A document that shows the detailed description of the change which was not included in the Drawing.
+A document that shows the detailed description of the change that was not included in the Drawing.
 But it is done in the product or any child part.

 3. Customer Engineering Approval:

-The organization shall have evidence of customer engineering approval when any revision is done internally or by the customer.
+The organization shall have evidence of customer engineering approval when any revision is made internally or by the customer.

 4. DFMEA :